 Should retirees invest in growth stocks?

 A small allocation (10-20%) to growth stocks can help maintain purchasing power over a multi-decade retirement.
-However, the core of a retirement portfolio should prioritize stability and income, which is what this list focuses on.
+However, the core of a retirement portfolio should prioritize low volatility and income, which is what this list focuses on.

 What dividend yield should retirees target?

 A portfolio yield of 2-4% is generally sustainable for retirement.
 Chasing yields above 6% often signals underlying risk.
-Our list requires yields above 1% but prioritizes stability and quality over maximum yield.
+Our list requires yields above 1% but prioritizes low volatility and quality over maximum yield.

 Important Disclaimer